Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Experiments and Results

 Both figures show the existence of significant gender bias in several occupations.
 However, Figure~\ref{fig:genderbias:genderbias_a} and~\ref{fig:genderbias:genderbias_b} provide considerably different perspectives on the extents of the associations of the occupations to genders.
-In particular, the $\cbiasWEAM$ method shows relatively larger degrees of bias towards female, specially for some gender-neutral occupations such as \emph{nurse}, and \emph{housekeeper}.
+In particular, the $\biasmeanCo$ method shows relatively larger degrees of bias towards female, specially for some gender-neutral occupations such as \emph{nurse}, and \emph{housekeeper}.

-To have a better view on the distribution of the bias values, Figure~\ref{fig:genderbias:genderbias_hist} shows the histogram of the occupations over the range of the bias values, measured with $\sbiasWEAM$ and $\cbiasWEAM$.
+To have a better view on the distribution of the bias values, Figure~\ref{fig:genderbias:genderbias_hist} shows the histogram of the occupations over the range of the bias values, measured with $\biasmeanSim$ and $\biasmeanCo$.
 Similar to Figure~\ref{fig:genderbias:genderbias}, the gray color shows the number of unbiased occupations, and the purple and orange colors indicate the number of biased ones towards female and male in each bin, among which the gender-specific ones are shown with light colors.

-As shown, in both measurement methods, a larger number of occupations are biased to male.
-However, the first-order bias measurement captures a larger degree of bias towards female, revealing a more severe degree of female bias, previously neglected by the second-order approach.
+In both measurement methods, a larger number of occupations are biased to male.
+However, the first-order bias measurement captures a larger degree of bias towards female, suggesting the existence of a more severe degree of female bias, previously undetected by the high-order approach.